 That means that there is a high volume of people searching for those particular terms.

 Consider including those keywords in your pin description if they apply.
+If you are a blogger, these keywords are great SEO-friendly blog post ideas.

 That would ensure that your pin has the highest chance of surfacing on search results for that particular query.